 CREATE UNIQUE INDEX "User_email_key" ON "User"("email");

-view the initial sql table added by prisma in pgadmin
+file to view the table added by Prisma.

 Connecting the App to the Database